MCPs, APIs and CLIs: When to use what

 ]

-That's a wall of tools, all with weird auto-generated names.
-They sit in the agent's context whether it uses them or not, in front of an HTTP call the agent could have made directly.
+That's 187 tools with auto-generated names, sitting in the agent's context whether it uses them or not, in front of an HTTP call it could have made directly.
+The wrapper didn't add a capability.
+It added a layer.

 • An extra hop over the protocol